tradecloud/tradecloud-docs-api-v2/order/buyer/issue/README.md

 * `properties`: are key-value based custom fields.
 You can user as many as needed, but too many will clutter the portal.
 Use `\n` for a new line in the value.
 * `notes`: are simple custom fields.
 You can user as many as needed, but too many will clutter the portal.
 Use `\n` for a new line.
 * `labels`: value-added services labels on order level.
 Please note the practicable number of labels is dependent on the supplier.
-* `documents`: contain meta data and link of attached documents, see:
+* `documents`: contain meta data and link of attached documents.
+The total number of documents is limited to 100 documents per order header.
+See:

+{% page-ref page="attach-document.md" %}

 * `orderType`: the order type, one of `Purchase` or `Forecast`.
 Default `Purchase`.

-{% page-ref page="attach-document.md" %}

 ## Lines

 `lines`: a purchase order contains one or multiple lines.
-A purchase order line contains at least the position, item and delivery schedule.
+The total number of lines is limited to 500 lines per order.
 It is structured as a JSON element in the `lines` JSON array.
 * `position`: the required line position identifier within the purchase order
 * `row`: the optional row label for this position.
 Only use a row when there is a distinction between position and row in your ERP system.
 Do NOT use row as identifier.